infinum/frontend-handbook/React/Recipes/Session Handling.md

 }
 ```

-Now, when the redirect logic is separated to a separate component, any state update won't trigger a re-render.
+Now, any state update won't trigger a re-render when the redirect logic is separated into a separate component.
 As a result, this will speed up a re-render.

 ### Props